The Impact of Grammatical Errors on Heart Rate Variability: A Study in Neurolinguistics

 A recent study, published in le Journal of Neurolinguisticssuggests that our heart rate variability may be affected by hearing grammatical errors.

-“I knew that some people (including myself!) are more annoyed than others by grammatical errors, and so I began to wonder if this could have a measurable physical manifestation.
+“I knew that some people (including myself!) are more annoyed than others by grammatical errors, and so I began to wonder if this might have a measurable physical manifestation.
 My team and I also knew that our pupils respond to stress: when something is frightening or difficult, our pupils enlarge.
 Heart rate is regulated by the same autonomic nervous system, and so one might expect that we would also find an effect on the heartbeat”, explains the research director.

 Our heart may “skip a beat” when we hear grammatical errors